andreslowenstein/flutter-todolist/README.md

 # flutter-todolist
-a simple todo list app made with Flutter
+A simple todo list app made with Flutter and Firebase cloud